WELD 1105 Welding: 1-4 semester hours.

 Introduction to and practice of arc welding.
 Metals and various types of welds.
 F, S

-WELD 0131A Shielded Metal Arc Welding: 4 semester hours.
+WELD 1131A Shielded Metal Arc Welding: 4 semester hours.

 SMAW to Include fillet and groove welds in all positions to the AWS standards.
 Successfully completing this course may lead to certification.
 PREREQ: Permission of instructor.
 F, S, D

-WELD 0131C Flux Cored Arc Welding: 4 semester hours.
+WELD 1131C Flux Cored Arc Welding: 4 semester hours.

 Fillet, groove, and open groove welding using FCAW and E71T-1 filler metal combination.
 All welding and destructive testing will comply with AWS D1.1 Structural Steel Welding Code.
 PREREQ: Permission of instructor.
-COREQ: WELD 0131A and WELD 0131B.
+COREQ: WELD 1131A and WELD 1131B.
 F, S, D

 This course consists of basic metallurgy, identification of metals and electrodes, theory of welding processes, identify proper usage of testing methods, welding gases, joint design and configuration, welding positions, welding currents and polarity.
 Welding qualifications and procedures will also be covered.
+PREREQ: Minimum score of 14 on ALEKS or equivalent.
 F

 Proper care and use of equipment, alphabet of lines, orthographic projections, dimensioning, section view drawing, freehand sketching of isometrics, pattern development and geometric construction.
 PREREQ: Minimum score of 14 on ALEKS or equivalent.
 S

 The blueprint course will cover basic lines, views, dimensioning and structural shapes, abbreviation and weld symbols, working with structural and piping drawings, and bill of materials.
+PREREQ: Minimum score of 14 on ALEKS or equivalent.
 S

 Basic study of trade math concentrating on basic arithmetic, common fractions, decimals, ratio, percentages, square root, and appropriate conversions as they apply to the welding trade.
+PREREQ: Minimum score of 14 on ALEKS or equivalent.
 F

 Special course with emphasis on shop practice in the general areas of arc welding.
 Open for enrollment only with approval of the advisor, program coordinator and CTech counselor.
 (This is a special certificate option.)
 F, S